 Find out more: how much is your house worth?

-How does negative equity affect your finances?
+How will negative equity affect my finances?

 Being in negative equity can put you in a tricky financial situation.

 If you were to sell your property, you wouldn't make enough to repay your outstanding loan to the bank and would continue to owe money.